What kind of student is The Sierra School for?

 Is the school English-Spanish bilingual?

 Our program is bilingual, with roughly half of our classes in Spanish and English as the official language of our program.
 We teach the Mexican national SEP curriculum with Spanish language and history in Spanish.
 Team sport and Art classes are also in Spanish.
-Students read literature in Spanish as well as study world and Mexican history in Spanish.
+Students read literature in Spanish as well as study world and Mexican history in English and Spanish.
 Spanish classes study an enriched version of the Mexican national curriculum.
 Sciences, math, sport, arts and literature are also offered in English.

 Do students need to speak English or Spanish or already be bilingual to come to The Sierra School?

-No. Students do not need to be previously bilingual nor already speak our school languages to be accepted.
+No. Students do not need to be previously bilingual or already speak our school languages to be accepted.
 We offer a culturally rich immersion experience via intensive language classes in both English and Spanish so that our students can develop the confidence and skills to become academically literate and bilingual by the time they graduate the equivalent of 12th grade.
 Students become bilingual at different rates; we offer the resources to help them do so in a relevant, authentic and personal way.

 I Get Involved?